 3.3.4 Napanee River.
 Participants are limited to fishing SouthWest of the line drawn by the dam at Napanee falls.

 4.1 Fish should be immediately recorded for submission as soon as they are caught.
-All submissions must include at least two photographs – one of the participant holding the fish and one of the fish on an approved measuring board.
+All submissions must include:

 4.2 All photographs must be taken using the FishDonkey app and measurements must be clearly visible on an approved measuring board.

 4.3 To measure the fish: